-Avg highs 20 °C / 68 °F; nights can dip below 10 °C / 50 °F.
+Avg highs 20°C / 68°F; nights can dip below 10°C / 50°F

 Las Vegas in November is a tale of two halves.
 Early in the month, you’ll get mild weather, lighter crowds, and lower prices—ideal for exploring casinos, desert parks, or rooftop dining.
 Come mid-November, the Formula 1 Grand Prix transforms the Strip into a racetrack, triggering packed hotels, road closures, and sky-high prices.
-Dress in layers: days hover around 20 °C / 68 °F but nights drop quickly.

 1. Book hotels by September if you're coming during Formula 1 week—prices triple by October.